tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_yaml.md

 <figure><a href="http://yaml.org/" class="noExtIcon"><img src="images/yamlscreenshot.png" alt="YAML" /></a><figcaption>The YAML site itself is written using YAML, which you can immediately see is not intended for coding web pages.</figcaption></figure>

-YAML is an attempt to create a more human readable data exchange format.
+YAML is an attempt to create a more human-readable data exchange format.
 It's similar to JSON (which is actually a subset of YAML) but uses spaces, colons, and hyphens to indicate the structure.

 Many computers ingest data in a YAML or JSON format.
 It's a syntax commonly used in configuration files and an increasing number of platforms (like Jekyll), so it's a good idea to become familiar with it.